Filed under: Electrical Wiring » Feedback, Comments or Questions «

 And finally to help save my walls and ceiling (all which are Plaster and lath – with some having an added layer of sheet rock on top – which I have learned is impossible to navigate with original means (stud finders, magnetic cable runners etc.) would it be a horrible or impossible idea to route out a cable path in the lath and plaster and sheet-rock with a router deep enough to house the cable, but not deep enough to penetrate the lath and then just re-plaster over the cable – encasing it in the plaster in the walls?

-This electrical wiring question came from: David Anderson, from Macomb, Illinois.
+This electrical wiring question came from: David, from Macomb, Illinois.

 Thanks for your electrical wiring question David.

-Upgrading and Installing Electrical Wiring for an Older Home
+Installing New Electrical Wiring in an Older Home

 Skill Level: Intermediate to Advanced